-Students can miss no more than two (2) periods in order to participate on his/her team, club, or performing arts groups, for any after-school practice or performance unless he/she has a doctor's excused absence, or a clearance from the administration.
-Leaving Campus During School Hours Students may leave the campus during the school day with approval from the administration and/or their parent/guardian (in the form of a note or phone call to the Attendance Clerk).
-Leaving campus without administrative/parent approval and without signing out will be truancy.
+Students can miss no more than two (2) periods in order to participate on his/her team, club, or performing arts groups, for any after-school practice or performance unless he/she has a doctor's excused absence, or a clearance from Leadership.

+Leaving Campus During School Hours Students may leave the campus during the school day with approval from Leadership and/or their parent/guardian (in the form of a note or phone call to the Attendance Clerk).
+Leaving campus without Leadership/parent approval and without signing out will be truancy.
 Excused: Traffic accidents and personal emergencies (approved by Administration).
-Unexcused: Late car pools, running out of gas, oversleeping, traffic in general, missing school supplies, etc. The consequences for unexcused tardies are defined in the Discipline Policy.
+Unexcused: Late car pools, running out of gas, oversleeping, traffic in general, missing school supplies, etc.